gbrlturing/WIP-TuringPracticalTest/readme.md

 5. Execute `dotnet run`

 # Exercises
+1. Follow other users
-1. CRUD Articles
+2. CRUD Articles
-2. CR*D Comments on articles (no updating required)
+3. CR*D Comments on articles (no updating required)
-3. GET and display paginated lists of articles
+4. GET and display paginated lists of articles
-4. Favorite articles
+5. Favorite articles

-5. Follow other users
+## **Follow Users Exercise**
+### Description
+* As a Turing User, I would like to be able to follow/unfollow other users and view their profiles.

+### Acceptance criteria
+* A user cannot follow/unfollow himself.
+* A user cannot follow an already follower.
+* A user should be able to unfollow a follower.
+* A user cannot unfollow user that doesn't follow already.
+* A user can view a follower's profile.

+### Controllers Specifications
+* Please use the following controllers/services.
+Make sure to **NOT** change the methods and the classes names:
+    - TBD